Misha-133/Discord_Activities_Bot/README.md

 This bot adds slash commands on your server which allows you to use DiscordTogether Activities

+You can use bot I host - https://misha133.ru/activities_bot/

 # Requirements
 Python 3.8+
 discord.py 1.7.3